Jura D6 Coffee Machine Review: Affordable Luxury

 The only thing really missing from this espresso machine is the ability to make a proper creamy latte.
 The milk frother only operates at maximum, so you’re always getting the airy froth needed for a cappuccino rather than the fine microfoam more suited to a latte (5).
 Latte lovers may want to opt for a different model, but cappuccino drinkers will love that this is one of the cheapest machines that can make a cappuccino at the touch of a button (6).

-If you are making cappuccinos, be aware that the milk spout and coffee spout are about 3 inches apart, so you need a mug at least that wide if you don’t want to move it during brewing.
-This shouldn’t be a challenge as most cappuccinos are prepared in wide, bowl-style mugs anyway.
+If you are making cappuccinos, be aware that the milk spout and coffee spout are about 7.5 cm apart, so you need a mug at least that wide if you don’t want to move it during brewing.
+This shouldn’t be a challenge, as most cappuccinos are prepared in wide, bowl-style mugs anyway.
 And in fact, it is an upgrade versus previous models in which the milk spout was further off to the side.

 One thing missing from this model is a bypass chute for pre-ground coffee.
 These are common on bean-to-cup machines because they allow you to brew something different without emptying the bean hopper.
 For example, if someone in your household likes the occasional cup of decaf.
 It would be nice to see this reintroduced in future editions.